amoshnin/CPP-Competitive.Programming.Notebook/README.md

 # Overview

 I use this repository as a study playground for programming contests, which contains my personal notes and implementations.
-Note that this is a publish-only repository, so all pull requests will be ignored.

 The **folders structure** is following: